 This is step 1.
 There are five parts to this craft room organization wall project: Organize Your Tools; How to Make a Gift Wrap Organizer; How to Make a $20 Photo Studio; How to Add Crown Molding to a Craft Wall.

 I have been a little off schedule since I last posted.
-I wish I could tell you that I have been hard at work on the “Creative Wall” in the Studioffice, but last week’s weather was a gift and I headed outside to enjoy it.
+I wish I could tell you that I have been hard at work on my craft room organization making the “Creative Wall” in the Studioffice, but last week’s weather was a gift and I headed outside to enjoy it.
 I was also away over the weekend, which doesn’t help when you have projects lined up and waiting to be completed.

 But honestly, the real reason why I haven’t gotten further on the wall is my oldest who has been with the Peace Corps living in Africa the past two years – is home!
 Her service is over.
 Instead of doing the wall, I have been hanging out with her – helping her get acclimated back into civilization.
 She is even letting me give her lots of hugs and kisses -that won’t last too much longer though :( She will be living at home for a while until she leaves for medical school in the fall, so I wanted to spend some time with her before she gets busy herself.

 Yesterday – life settled back down and I got back to working on the wall.

 Here is as far as I got – frames made and primed.
 I have them leaning against the wall as they still need a coat of paint before I hang them on the wall.

 I went to Lowes to pick out the molding I wanted to use for the frames.
 I like the detail of this casing.
 It is MDF.